yitongx/yitongx.github.io/index.md

 -   Multi-sensors: We used a gyroscope is to detect its orientation roughly.
 We used four ultrasonic sensors for distance detection and preciser orientation adjustments.
 We used infrared sensors to locate.

--   Customized Mechanical Arm and Decks: We 3-D printed essential parts and assembly with light materials.
+-   Customized Mechanical Arm and Decks: We 3D printed essential components.
 We modeled the assemblies in SolidWorks and laser-cut the decks.

     ​					<img src="maze.jpg" style="zoom:30%;" />     <img src="sideview.jpg" style="zoom:30%;" />